Google Says CPU Patches Cause 'Negligible Impact On Performance' With New 'Retpoline' Technique - Slashdot

 Keep in mind Google's technique (retpoline) is not an alternative to KPTI.
 Retpoline addresses Variant 2.
 KPTI addresses Variant 3.
 Both are required.

+Meltdown patch (KPTI) will still hurt applications with lots of syscalls, or lots of userspace->kernel context switches.

 Summary not very helpful, here's my attempt.
-(Score:4, Informative)
+(Score:5, Informative)

 Google has created "retpoline", a technique which allows an indirect branch (e.g. a vtable call) to occur in a way that effectively disables speculative execution by isolating branch target prediction into a safe effectless loop.
 This addresses Variant 2 (aka Spectre).